oldlamps/AlienNewsFeed/README.md

 ## Philosophy & Motivation

-I designed this project to fulfill a need that I couldn't get anywhere else in a way I wanted.
+Greetings Earthlings.
+I designed this project to fulfill a need that I couldn't get anywhere else in a way I needed to.
 What's the point?
 Well one reason is I feel Reddit is uniquely curated in a way RSS feeds are not.
-Having a steady flow of articles from your favorite subreddits cataloged in a private database, searchable, bookmarkable and exportable was a really appealing idea.
-Hope you get some use out of what I'm trying to accomplish.
+Having a steady flow of articles from your favorite subreddits categorized by profile, cataloged in a private database, searchable, bookmarkable and exportable was a really appealing idea.
+I Hope you think so tooget some use out of what I'm trying to accomplish.
 Remember to be respectful of the Reddit API and don't poll too often.

 \-- Old Lamps